IMADDABLIGI/42-Network_Cursus-Inception/README.md

 - `Docker image` is a blueprint or a template for creating Docker containers.
 It provides all the necessary instructions and dependencies required to create and run a containerized application.
 - `Docker compose` is a tool that allows you to define and manage multi-container Docker applications.
 It provides a convenient way to describe the services, networks, and volumes required for your application in a declarative YAML file.
 - `Docker volume` is a persistent data storage mechanism that allows containers to share and store data outside of their individual file systems.
 Volumes are used to persist and share data between containers, as well as between containers and the host machine.
-- `Docker network` is a virtual infrastructure that enables communication between containers and between containers and the host machine.
+- `Docker network` is a virtual infrastructure that enables communication between containers and the host machine.
 Docker networks provide isolation, security, and flexibility for containerized applications.
-- `Docker engine` is the core component of the Docker platform.
+- `Dockerd` shortcut of Docker Daemon which is the core component of the Docker platform.
 It is responsible for building, running, and managing Docker containers.
 When you install Docker on your system, it includes the Docker Engine along with other tools and services.
-- `Containerd` Container daemon manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
+- `Containerd` shortcut of Container Daemon which manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
 ### II.
 Docker Architecture <a name="docker-architecture"></a>
 - `Docker` uses a client-server architecture.
 The `Docker client` talks to the `Docker daemon`, which does the heavy lifting of building, running, and distributing your `Docker containers`.
 The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.